snimu/typing-exe/README.md

 pip3 install parameter_checks
 ```

+**Comment**

+- A proper documentation is (likely) coming
+- A conda-build may or may not come

-## Design
+## Example: Checks

-Should work something like this:
+Works something like this:

 ```python
 import parameter_checks as pc